 For more details on “How to Ship a Package” via FedEx, click here.

 For easier access and navigation online, you must have a UPS account.
 In addition, registered users have access to discounts.

-UPS is a much more complex, with more than 30 different shipping services.
-Shipping cost depends on origin, destination, service, package weight, and other considerations.
+UPS is a much more complex service.
+Shipping cost depends on origin, destination, service, package weight and other considerations.
 To calculate time and cost, click here.

 Plus, you can pay for shipping and print labels online.
 Finally, just schedule a package pick-up right from your home.

 For more details on how to “Get Started With UPS”, click here.